 Note the darkening of Freya’s skin pigmentation beginning to appear (see Tips from a Novice)

 And so it continued counting down to Day 10

-Despite my best efforts, Freya had adopted a ‘I feel sorry for myself’ wine which was now becoming habitual.
+Despite my best efforts, Freya had adopted a ‘I feel sorry for myself’ whine which was now becoming habitual.
 This was not something I wanted to continue so each time it began I firmly said ‘no’.
-When she wasn’t attention seeking I gave her lots of cuddles so rewarded her for not wining.
+When she wasn’t attention seeking I gave her lots of cuddles so rewarded her for not whining.
 Essentially it became another week of movie fest and feature writing for a charity I was working with, but it was the longest week ever.
 I caught her several times jumping up on the sofa, but no damage was done and our first outing together was joyous.
 I removed the medical vest on day six but popped it on at night until the end of the convalescence period just to be on the safe side.

 Bringing me sausage and dino in the hope of our usual ‘fetch’ playtime

 I have to say the worst part of the whole experience was keeping Freya entertained after day three.
 However, there were absolutely no issues once convalescence was over and two months later you can no longer see the scar and there are no after effects.
 However, if you think spaying will calm your cockapoo down though… I’m afraid I have to report Freya is just as crazy with her regular doodle dashes around the garden and, embarrassingly, her constant flirting with male dogs!

 If you can, I would advise you choose the vest option rather than the cone; it’s miserable enough for them after the op without having to contend with this.